Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 But make sure you venture into the building itself, through the gorgeously manicured gardens and past the reflective water features, for the real beauty of the Taj lies in its detail.
 Each side of the mind-blowingly intricate Taj Mahal is identical – every mark of Arab calligraphy and every geometric motif and botanical carving laid in exquisite marble, lapis, jade or jasper.
 Bear in mind that many hotels in the area will give you a stunning view of the Taj.
 DoubleTree by Hilton offers views of the Taj Mahal from the pool area, but the best is from the Oberoi Amarvilas, just 600m from the Taj Mahal, where every room has uninterrupted views.

-The Taj Mahal will be the jewel in the crown of any holiday to India, so head over to our itinerary builder if you want to add this gleaming marble spectacle to your Indian experience.
-Once there, select the Classic or Heritage base itinerary, all of which include a stop in Agra.
-And then your very own sunrise trip to this dreamy attraction will be added to your stay.
+The Taj Mahal will be the jewel in the crown of any holiday to India, so select the Classic or Heritage base itinerary or add Agra to the Tigers itinerary and a sunrise tour of this gleaming marble spectacle will be included in your Base experience pack.
 Eager to start making your very own trip to India?
 Go to our itinerary builder now.

 The Taj Mahal stands majestically on the banks of the River Yamuna, in the east of Agra.
 It’s around 6km from the city center, and is easily accessible by auto rickshaw or cab.
 Agra’s three railway stations – Agra Cantt, Raja ki Mandi and Agra Fort – connect almost all cities in India, and the Taj is just a 10-15 minute walk from Agra Fort station.
 Getting here is a breeze.